 The Pleiades - "the 7 Sisters" taken by the WISE infrared Telescope/spacecraft (NASA website)

-Taurus is of fixed earth and is Venus' home.
+Taurus is of fixed earth.
 It's stable, slow, physical, organic, dependable but also sensual.
 Themes like survival, self reliance, self-worth and self-validation - the general value system "inner and outer" including material values or short "possession" in psychological and material meaning.

 The Pleiades are of initiating and seeding energy.

 Perseus is the Hero - the forward action to success.

 The first half of Taurus is also famously occupied with the stars of the Pleiades (often called the 7 sisters) - they are of initiating and "seeding" energy.
 Perseus including stars Algol and the Gorgoneas are part of the "hero's journey" - his alpha star is Mirfak.